max-geller/angular-supastarter/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.
+Please see our [Project Wiki](https://github.com/max-geller/angular-supastarter/wiki) for more details.

 We use GitHub Projects to organize our work.
 Here's how you can get involved: